tenebrius1/tp/docs/DeveloperGuide.md

 The ***Architecture Diagram*** given above explains the high-level design of the App.

-Given below is a quick overview of main components and how they interact with each other.
+Given below is a quick overview of the main components and how they interact with each other.

 **Main components of the architecture**